|Elliott Sound Products||Project 135|

 The value for VR1 is suitable for a 1mA meter - it can be increased if your meter is more sensitive, but don't use a really insensitive meter, because the output current from CMOS devices is limited.
 It's generally unwise to try to get more than around 5mA from the output, but you could parallel the last gate with U2C (as shown) to get up to 10mA if needed.
 The value of C1 will need to be increased for less sensitive movements.
 You will need to experiment with C1 until the display is steady enough to read easily, because meters usually have very different ballistics from each other.
 What works for me (if I ever decided to build a phase meter that I'll never use ) will not necessarily work for you.

 Otherwise, the calibration process is not hugely different from the Figure 1 and 5 versions.
 Apply the same signal to both channels, and adjust VR1 until the meter reads full scale to the right (+1).
 With no signal (short the inputs) the meter should read zero (centre scale) and with one channel inverted adjust VR2 until it reads full scale left (-1).
 Repeat as needed.
+Calibration for the Figure 6 version is included in the translated text.

 I have no idea how many people will be interested in any of the circuits described in this project, but it was as much an interesting design and analysis exercise as anything else for me.
 As such, it is worth showing the results and providing information that does not seem to be available elsewhere.
 The circuits shown are to be considered experimental - I have not built the circuits, and don't know for certain exactly how each will work in reality.
 The simulator I use is not designed to be able to mix digital and analogue devices in the way they are used (I don't know of any simulator that can handle oddities such as this).
-As a result, some "cheating" was necessary - but I am reasonably confident that the circuits will work as intended.
+As a result, some 'cheating' was necessary - but I am reasonably confident that the circuits will work as intended.

 Although the original SSL phase correlation meter is shown on a couple of websites and in a number of forum pages, all such cases are in breach of copyright because proprietary documentation has been published without the owners permission.
 My drawings are completely new and use readily available CMOS devices rather than rely on obsolete ICs.
 Although it might be possible to obtain a couple of the originals - with some hassle and likely at some expense - I prefer not to publish circuits that use parts that are hard to get.